 What do I do now?

-You can book a site inspection using our E-form (see Related Content) and by telephone, fax, letter, email or in person at our offices or you can book a site inspection using the online form in Related Content.
+You can request a site inspection using the free LABC app and by telephone, fax, letter, email or in person at our offices.

 Please quote the application number when booking a site inspection i.e. BR, BW, BN, RG followed by the year of application 00, 01 etc, followed by the five digit number of the application, for example BR/02/0978.